roboll/helmfile/README.md

-     apply     apply all resources from state file only when there are changes status    retrieve status of releases in state file delete    DEPRECATED: delete releases from state file (helm delete) destroy   deletes and then purges releases
+     apply     apply all resources from state file only when there are changes status    retrieve status of releases in state file delete    DEPRECATED: delete releases from state file (helm delete) destroy   uninstalls and then purges releases
      test      test releases from state file (helm test) build     output compiled helmfile state(s) as YAML list      list releases defined in state file